 The GRE Quantitative Reasoning section does not test advanced math topics, so do not worry if you have not taken a math class for a few years.
 The math tested on the GRE includes familiar topics: arithmetic, algebra, geometry, and data analysis.
 The types of math questions are: quantitative comparison, numeric entry, multiple choice with a single answer, and multiple choice with multiple possible answers.
 Many students find the math on the GRE to be similar to the math they encountered on the SAT or ACT.

 You cannot take a calculator with you to any GRE administration.
 The GRE computer platform includes a basic four-function calculator for arithmetic calculations on the Quantitative Reasoning sections.
-If you are in a country that administers paper tests, you will be provided a basic four-function calculator to use on Quantitative Reasoning sections.

 The calculator provided for Quantitative Reasoning is designed to help you with arithmetic computation, not problem solving.
 You can use it to save time when a problem involves longer computations, but you still need to know the mathematical concepts tested on the GRE.
 We suggest that you complete your practice tests and other study materials while using a calculator like the one provided on the official test to get used to completing questions with the tools available to you.